-- 1.0 Sustainability refers to practices designed to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-It encompasses teaching, research, and practice in a variety of areas including but not limited to policy development, building design and construction, waste management and recycling, energy production and use, water use, and transportation. - 2.0 Membership (15): five faculty, with no more than two from any one college; one staff member; Vice President for Student Affairs or designee; Associate Vice President for Academic Affairs - Student Achievement or designee; Director of Facilities Planning, Design & Construction or designee; Associate Vice President for Business Operations or designee; SDSU Research Foundation Director of Facilities or designee; General Manager, KPBS or designee; CEO of Aztec Shops or designee; two students.
+1.0 Sustainability refers to practices designed to meet the needs of the present without compromising the ability of future generations to meet their own needs.
+It encompasses teaching, research, and practice in a variety of areas including but not limited to policy development, building design and construction, waste management and recycling, energy production and use, water use, and transportation.